quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 In terms of stream state transitions ({{Section 3 of RFC9000}}), the effect of RESET_STREAM_AT frame is equivalent to that of the FIN bit.
-This is because both the RESET_STREAM_AT frame and the FIN bit serve the same role: signalling the amount of data to be delivered.
+This is because both the RESET_STREAM_AT frame and the FIN bit serve the same role: signaling the amount of data to be delivered.

 On the sending side, when a RESET_STREAM_AT frame is sent, the sending part of